-When you arrive at Kiker Elementary School for our worship service, you can expect a warm welcome at our coffee and snack table.
+When you arrive at Veritas Academy for our worship service, you can expect a warm welcome at our coffee and snack table.
 Just outside the sanctuary, we provide Bibles for anyone who didn't bring one as well as a printed Order of Service, which gives the basic elements of the worship service and provides an outline for note-taking during the sermon.
 Musical lyrics and responsive readings are provided on a screen.

 What is the service like?

-Our service begins promptly at 10:45a and ends right around 12:15p.
+Our service begins promptly at 10:15a and ends right around 11:45a.
 If you are running late, please feel free to enter through the rear door.
-(But on February 2, we will begin meeting at Veritas Academy (13401 Escarpment Blvd, 78739), with a new start time of 10:15a; click here for more details.)

 Along with other churches rooted in the Protestant Reformation, our service is structured according to the biblical, historic pattern of approaching, praising, and hearing from God in worship: